 Third and finally, we’re seeing a real increase in regulatory enforcement across the country, and I think this trend will continue.
 States have figured out how to use information from the common carriers to do a better job of enforcing tax payments and compliance rules.
 On the whole, the industry is really good at compliance, so the net effect will be that some of the bad actors in the industry might get some exposure.

-Dave: Really good stuff, Jeff.
+CPL: Really good stuff, Jeff.
 We’ve heard a bit about these things too.
 Let me ask you about something that doesn’t have to do with law, but it’s been in the news: Amazon’s acquisition of Whole Foods.
 This will begin a whole new chapter in eCommerce for wine, no?
 What do you think it means for the interplay of retail, DTC, etc.?

 Jeff: There are a lot of new options for finding wine online from in-state retailers now, and I’m assuming Amazon’s plan will be to leverage Whole Foods’ licenses to do the same.
 This will almost certainly mean competition with winery DTC!